 The Business Office processes and mails refund checks to the home address provided by the student.
 By logging on to MyIU and selecting the Student Account Center tile, students may elect to have their refunds deposited directly into their bank account.
 Refunds are based on the disbursement of funds and the order in which they are received on the student account.
 Refunds are issued to the student unless the Parent PLUS Loan creates the credit to be refunded.
 In this case the refund will be issued to the borrower.
 Credit balances resulting from non-Federal funds will be processed within three weeks after the credit occurs and issued to the appropriate party.
-Refunds are processed for the full amount; partial refunds will not be processed.

 Credit balances (up to \$800) may be transferred to the students' University One Card to purchase books at the Campus Bookstore.
+We recommend you estimate the cost of books prior to contacting the Business Office who will transfer the funds to the OneCard.